How to Pack a Backpacking Pack for a Multi-Day Hiking Trip

 • Small stuff that you need easy access to during the day

-2. Pack Your “Bottom of Pack” Items
+2. “Bottom of Pack” Items

 This section is reserved for things you won’t need until you get to camp.
 Anything big, bulky, and relatively “squishable” that can be compressed into the bottom of your pack goes here.
-Think of it as the non-essentials while you’re out on the trail.
+Think of it as the non-essentials while you’re out on the trail:

-First, I usually pack my sleeping bag in a compression sack and put that at the very bottom.
-Then I use loose clothing that I won’t need during the day to fill in the gaps on the edges, like the base layers I sleep in.
+• Sleeping bag: I usually pack my sleeping bag in a compression sack and put that at the very bottom.

+• Base layers: I use loose clothing that I won’t need during the day, like the base layers I sleep in.
 Some people like to put their clothes in a separate sack, but I like to keep my clothes loose.
 By keeping my clothing loose, I can use individual items of clothing that I don’t need during the day to fill in the gaps.

-Tip: If there’s a chance of rain on your backpacking trip and you don’t have a waterproof pack cover, before you put anything in your pack, line your pack with a trash bag and put all your items inside the liner to stay dry.
+Tip: If there’s a chance of rain on your backpacking trip and you don’t have a waterproof pack cover before you put anything in your pack, line your pack with a trash bag and put all your items inside the liner to stay dry.

-A woman from behind backpacking in Sequoia National Park.
+Kristen Bor from behind backpacking in Sequoia National Park.
 She's wearing a blue backpacking pack with a Kula Cloth hanging off the side

 You want your lightest items (like your sleeping bag and pad) at the very bottom of your pack